A "Bugsucker" is a symbiotic creature of Bugbear (host) with Stirge (guest)

 - This form shows up in Knights of the Old Republic II as well: the Exile, having cut off his connection to the Force after all the death at Malachor, effectively re-establishes that connection by becoming a black hole in the Force, siphoning excess power from his companions.
 Taking advantage of this is what allows you to kill Darth Nihilus.

-- Truth in Television: Arguably Remoras.
-They get transported along by their host animals, benefit from their protection, and possibly eat their leftovers.
+- Remoras get transported along by their host animals, benefit from their protection, and possibly eat their leftovers.
 But they don't seem to do anything for or against their hosts.

 - You probably have a lot of these on your body without knowing it, such as dust mites that eat shed skin cells or amoebas that feed on the bacteria at your gumline (the latter being a double example).